JustWagner/InverseKinContinuumRoboter/README.md

  ## AngleCalc

  Converts a 3D coordinate into a 2D coordinate with an angle.
 To simplify the influence of the two segments with each other we move the robot in a single plane.

  ## RadiusCalc
 Contains 3 classes.
 A forward kinematic, a gradient descent loop and a class which calls the loop from different starting point to avoid local minima.
 Afterwards the curvatures with the lowest distance to the target point are returned.

  ## MotorPos
- This class converts curvatures into cable lengths and then motor positions.
-Needs to be calibrated for each robot
+ This class converts curvatures and the angle into cable lengths and then motor positions.
+The angle is realized by distributing the required bending onto the 4 motors.
+This is achieved using cosinus and sinus.
+ This class might require some calibration for any specific robot, since the robot this project was designed was still in early development and the strings changed positions throughout.